data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-roc-solution

-*Solution*.
-We predict that the ROC will be nearly diagonal for $\mu = \frac{1}{4}$, since the class conditional distributions overlap heavily, and therefore any increase in detection rate will induce an approximately equal increase in false alarm rate.
+*Solution.* We predict that the ROC will be nearly diagonal for $\mu = \frac{1}{4}$, since the class conditional distributions overlap heavily, and therefore any increase in detection rate will induce an approximately equal increase in false alarm rate.
 When $\mu = 4$, we expect to get a very large AUROC, since in that case the distributions overlap very little.
 The $\mu = 1$ curve will lie between these extremes.
 To plot these curves, we begin by calculating the likelihood ratio

 ``` latex
     \frac{f_{+1}(x)}{f_{-1}(x)} =